Too Beautiful to Live: Radio show

 TBTL aired on 97.3 KIRO FM (and 710 KIRO AM before the station moved to FM) from 7:00 to 10:00 pm weeknights and at the same time on Saturdays for the "Best Of", which included clips from the past week's shows.
 The format was similar to that of the podcast, with Luke Burbank joined by Jennifer Andrews and Sean DeTore.
 TBTL was a non-caller-driven program; listener phone calls were accepted on an infrequent basis.
 Instead on Wednesdays the shows had a "Call Makers" feature where listeners who previously sent in a phone number and question(s) were called and the question(s) discussed live on-air.

-Sign Off History: No Mountain Too Tall and Good Luck to All!:

-This is how Christy Wise explains it:

-"Thanks to the archive I know that the origin is: A listener signed off an email with it and they loved it.
-You can hear it along with Ahoy Hoy, and Eagle Soaring at 1:10."

 News reports about the show characterized it as an attempt by KIRO, and its owner Bonneville International, to add a younger audience to KIRO's older listener base, however, the Seattle Times noted that the show had only managed to draw 1.4 percent of 25- to 54-year-olds - the program's target sales demographic - who were listening to a radio at 7:00pm.
 While the program was Seattle Weeklys choice as "Best Radio Talk Show" in July 2009, after a poor showing in the Arbitron ratings, KIRO cancelled the program in September.